This article is an in-depth look into the Event Agenda page within the Grip Dashboard.

 12. Set your session attendee limit.
 If you have this turned off, the session will inherit the limit of the session Stage.

 13. Select if you would like to display a session countdown.
 For a standard session type this is on by default (this is shown on web only).
 If you had a sponsor for the session, this would be an excellent opportunity to offer additional branding.

 Click save changes.

 14. Head over to the 'Settings' tab for specific session details.

 14a.
-Required attendance for all - Session will be displayed in the 'My schedule' page of all users, although the won't automatically join.
-It won't be possible to create any other session during this time block.
+Required attendance for all - Session will be displayed in the 'My schedule' page of all users, although they won't automatically join.
+It won't be possible to create any other sessions during this time block.

 14b.
 Attendance confirmation required - Show an extra label with 'Mandatory Attendance' and a pop up to 'confirm attendance' when a user chooses 'Add to schedule'.

 14c.
-Session can be recommended - Session can be recommended to users' in their schedule.
+Session can be recommended - Session can be recommended to users in their schedules.

 14e.
 Session sponsor - Choose a company that will be promoted on the session page.